https://engineering.pacific.edu/engineering

 Certificate Stacking

-Students who have completed either the Certificate in Secure Software Systems and/or the Certificate in Cyber Defense and Offense are eligible, upon written request, to be admitted to the MS in Cybersecurity program without the need to reapply.
+Students who have completed one of the three cybersecurity certificates described above are eligible, upon written request, will be admitted to the MS in Cybersecurity program without the need to reapply.
 Courses completed as part of these certificates will count towards satisfying the MS in Cybersecurity degree requirements.

 This certificate stacking is subject to university policy regarding residence and time limits.
 Specifically, a Master's degree must be completed within five years subsequent to admission to the program, which in this case is defined as admissions to the certificate.
 The five-year period begins the first semester students are enrolled and is calculated from the date of degree conferral.
 Credit that is more than five years old will not be counted toward a Master's degree.